 While most people agree that marijuana is a gateway drug, not all agree that it’s addictive.
-But marijuana is addictive and as with any other drug, active addiction can become increasingly problematic to one’s happiness and wellbeing.
-At our Northeast addictions treatment centers, we offer a marijuana addiction treatment that can help individuals struggling with this form of substance abuse reach sobriety.
+But marijuana is addictive, and as with any other drug, active addiction can become increasingly problematic to one’s happiness and well-being.
+At our Clearbrook rehab locations in Massachusetts and Pennsylvania, we offer marijuana addiction treatment that can help individuals struggling with this form of substance abuse reach sobriety.

 - Bloodshot/Red Eyes